 - Do a DAT/TRODAT scan or even better – a F-DOPA PET scan.

 The DAT/TRODAT & the F-DOPA scans can measure Dopamine activity inside the brain.
-Unlike an MRI which can o
+Unlike an MRI which can only look at the structure of the brain, these scans are actually able to look at Dopamine activity itself.
+The image below is of a TRODAT scan:

 The F-DOPA scan is superior overall to the DAT/TRODAT scan.
 It has higher resolution and more accurately measures the Dopamine activity.
-It also can be done in a shorter period of time (overall about 1.5 hours) as compared to a DAT/TRODAT scan which takes about 5 hours to be completed.
+It also faster (overall about 1.5 hours) than a DAT/TRODAT scan which takes about 5 hours to be completed.

 Do all Parkinson’s disease patients need a DAT/TRODAT or F-DOPA scan?